 To connect to the sites below, simply scroll over the name and click.

-We are a Minnesota-based non-profit rehabilitation and resource center that empowers people with disabilities to realize their full potential in every aspect of life.
+A nationally-known non-profit rehabilitation and resource center that empowers people with disabilities to realize their full potential in every aspect of life.
+Comprehensive services include physical rehabilitation, wellness and fitness, aquatics, mental health and family support services, vocational training, driver assessment and training, community living skills and assistive technology, camping and recreational programs among others.

 Down Syndrome Association of Minnesota

-Down Syndrome Association of Minnesota is a nonprofit, 501(c)3, organization whose mission is to provide information and support to people with Down syndrome, their families and communities.
-Explore its website and see what it has to offer.
+It is the mission of the Down Syndrome Association of Minnesota to provide information, resources and support to individuals with Down syndrome, their families and their communities.

 Please use this website to learn more about Fragile X, and to consider joining our ongoing efforts on behalf of the Fragile X community.